 Slice into the warm whole pumpkin at the table — steam billows out, the deep-orange pumpkin flesh meets the amber-glistening rice studded with apricot, prune, raisin, walnut.
-First bite: the pumpkin is tender and faintly sweet, the rice fragrant with cinnamon-allspice-cardamom, dried fruit bursts of sweetness, walnut crunch, honey-pomegranate drizzle adds depth.
-Each spoonful is sweet-savory-fruity-nutty in perfect harmony.
-The Armenian harvest table in one dish — and the centerpiece that makes any Christmas Eve magical.
+First bite: the pumpkin is tender and faintly sweet, the rice fragrant with cinnamon-allspice-cardamom, dried fruit bursts of sweetness, walnut crunch, a drizzle of honey and pomegranate adding depth.
+Each spoonful runs sweet, savory, fruity, and nutty at once.
+The Armenian harvest table in one dish — and the centerpiece of any Christmas Eve.

 The pumpkin acts as both vessel and ingredient — its flesh cooks slowly from the inside out as steam from the rice fills the cavity.
 The rice continues cooking via absorbed steam (no additional water needed); the dried fruits rehydrate and release their concentrated sweetness; walnuts add crunch and fat.
 Cinnamon, allspice, and cardamom are warm spices that complement both pumpkin and dried fruit.
 Pomegranate molasses' acidity balances the rich sweetness.
 The whole-pumpkin presentation is functional: the dish stays hot for an hour, perfect for slow holiday meals.